julianidiart/notes/videos/tech-lead-glue-work.md

   - Stop organizing team events, mentoring, and other glue tasks.
   - Focus instead on coding, designing, or other visible technical contributions.

+> "If you’re not getting promoted for glue work… stop doing glue work."

 - **Learning and Growth**

   - Most skill acquisition happens _during work_.
 Engineers should: